 Does the patient have any underlying malnutrition?
 This may affect the patient's ability to heal.
 Is there a clotting problem?

 Group and save (or hold)

-Anticipating that there may be a requirement for blood, but not routinely for this procedure, the patient's blood type is identified and held, pending a possible (later) request for units of blood or blood products.
+Anticipating that there may be a requirement for blood but not routinely for this procedure, the patient's blood type is identified and held, pending a possible (later) request for units of blood or blood products.

 A requirement for transfusion needs to be anticipated to avoid high demand/unavailable resource.
 The surgeon makes a prediction (in units of blood) for the procedure.
 That amount, typed specifically for that patient, is held in the blood bank for 24 hours.
 The decision about whether to cross-match serum or to order group and save should be judged on the current haematological status of the patient as well as the estimated blood loss.

 Urine dipstick or analysis is useful to detect undiagnosed diabetes or urinary tract infection.
 It may also detect haematuria or abnormal protein loss.